 The 12 in 1 Multi function tool pen is good for those who love carpentry work?
 Out of the topic again.

 I love this!
 A roll costs $2.50 SBD.
 A person usually smokes up to 3 packets of cigarettes a day.
 Lets say, you smoke 10 cigarettes a day.

 Per Year, you spend $9125 SBD

 Am tired of calculating, moving on.

 I think am right back on track, I went astray for a while, up there.
 Now, this topic is more interesting, eating betel-nut.
 I am totally addicted!

 I used to eat a lot of betel-nut, totally addicted to it until my dentist told me to smile.

-Seriously, I was not addicted at all!
-I only eat betel-nut when am with family members or blending in with feasting.
+Seriously, I only eat betel-nut when am with family members or blending in with feasting.